giovannibussotti/GIP/docs/source/index.rst

 * Support for multi-copy gene clusters
 * Custom comparison of samples sub-sets
 * Publication quality figures and excel tables
+* Generally applicable both to model and non-model species

 Requirements
 ------------